MakeMonmouth/docs/docs/equipment/usage_guidelines.md

 ### Common sense takes priority

-We assume that anything in the space is to eb treated with respect and only repaired/taken apart/upgraded with the consent of the owner.
+We assume that anything in the space is to be treated with respect and only repaired/taken apart/upgraded with the consent of the owner.
 The stickers indicate when this is *not* the case, however, you should always leave things as you find them unless the sticker indicates otherwise!

 ## How do the stickers work?